NishchalSreevathsa/Ethical_Hacking_Projects/README.md

 [File Link]
 (https://github.com/NishchalSreevathsa/Ethical_Hacking_Projects/blob/f5fc6c183b2836f4f10cf3829280bb2b5ebaf27f/Lab%2012%20Breaking%20WEP%20and%20WPA%20and%20Decrypting%20-%20Nishchal.docx)

-**Project 13: Attacking the Firewall and Stealing Data Over an Encrypted Channel** **Objective:** This lab simulated an attack on a web application behind a firewall, leveraging vulnerabilities to steal sensitive data over an encrypted channel.
+**Lab 13: Attacking the Firewall and Stealing Data Over an Encrypted Channel** **Objective:** This lab simulated an attack on a web application behind a firewall, leveraging vulnerabilities to steal sensitive data over an encrypted channel.
 **Key Tools and Terminologies**
 Nmap/Zenmap: Scanned for open ports on the firewall (e.g., Apache WebDAV on port 80).